ihmeuw/vivarium_public_health/.github/pull_request_template.md

 ### Description
 <!-- For use in commit message, wrap at 72 chars.
 72 chars is here: -->
-- *Category*: <!-- one of bugfix, feature, refactor, POC, CI/infrastructure, documentation, other/misc -->
+- *Category*: <!-- one of bugfix, feature, refactor, POC, CI/infrastructure, documentation, revert, test, release, other/misc -->
 - *JIRA issue*: <!-- [MIC-XYZ](https://jira.ihme.washington.edu/browse/MIC-XYZ) -->

 <!-- Change description – why, what, anything unexplained by the above -->